-In early 2020 (yes, immediately preceding the pandemic), I retired from my career as a biotechnology patent attorney.
-I thoroughly enjoyed my practice and the people I worked with.
-But with the arrival of my grandchildren, I found that I just wanted to play with them and share my love of nature.
-We were separated for a while, and I like many people that year, I focused my energies on my back yard.
-My encounters with local wildlife and those of a close friend led to the first two books in my Tales from Gramma's Garden series.
-An idea for the third book is kicking around in my brain and should materialize later this year.
+I retired from my career as a biotechnology patent attorney just before the pandemic started.
+Although I thoroughly enjoyed my practice and my colleagues but wanted to spend more time with my grandchildren and share my love of nature.
+But we were separated during the lockdown, and like many people that year, I focused my energies on my back yard.
+Encounters with local wildlife led to the first two books in my Tales from Gramma's Garden series.
+The third book is progressing.
 My hope is that these books will inspire children to preserve wildlife habitats and maintain ecological equilibrium.
+I'm pleased to hear from my customers that the books have stimulated curiosity and spirited discussion about pollination, lichen, the use of spider silk, family, and many other topics.
+I'm also having fun designing games and fabric inspired by the books.

 How did I get the idea for Sammy’s Quest?